 The Evolution of Individual Trajectories

 The events in the universe do not depend on any soul.
-The soul is just like a bird that can sit on a branch, but he doesn’t determine the existence of the branch itself.
-Rather, the soul sits on the branch on when the branch exists.
+The soul is just like a bird that can sit on a branch, but it doesn’t determine the existence of the branch itself.
+Rather, the soul sits on the branch when the branch exists.
 The soul also jumps from branch to branch, experiencing a new part of the universe, and this is called transmigration rather than motion.
 We can thus envision two kinds of changes.
 The first change involves the appearance and disappearance of branches of the tree.
 The second change involves the bird jumping from one branch to another.
 These two correspond to matter and trajectories.
 When matter interacts with other matter, events are created.
 The production of interactions is the events.
 The bird jumping from one branch to another is the trajectory that joins the different events.

 The process of transmigration from one branch to another is the same whether for bodies within a lifetime or between lives.
 The difference is one of magnitude rather than principle.
 The bird is capable of making a jump to a branch just adjacent to the current branch or to a branch farther away.
 The result of either kind of jump is that the body is changed.
 This change is visible as the changes through a soul’s journey through a mother’s womb, into childhood, and towards youth.
 It is noteworthy that a branch without sub-branches is a separate branch; while it looks to have added some leaves, it exists on its own as a complete possibility.
 Therefore, even when a child is growing into youth, the body is not growing.
 Rather the old body is discarded and a new body is accepted.
 Since all the bodies (childhood, youth, and old age) exist simultaneously as meanings or possibilities, the soul is simply jumping from one body (or branch of the tree) to another.